| | | |

 Ingredients

-• Fresh cranberries – tart, juicy, and bursting with flavor, fresh cranberries are the star of this candy recipe.
+• 12 oz fresh cranberries – tart, juicy, and bursting with flavor, fresh cranberries are the star of this candy recipe.

-• Prosecco – a splash of bubbly Prosecco adds a sophisticated touch, lending a hint of sweetness to balance the cranberries’ tartness.
+• 1 cup prosecco – a splash of bubbly Prosecco adds a sophisticated touch, lending a hint of sweetness to balance the cranberries’ tartness.
+7UP or Sprite may also be used!

-• Orange Juice – fresh orange juice enhances the recipe with a zesty citrus flavor.
+• 1 cup orange juice – fresh orange juice enhances the recipe with a zesty citrus flavor that sticks to the berries.

-• Powdered Sugar – this fine sugar creates a delicate coating that makes the cranberries perfect for snacking on or decorating holiday platters.
+• 2 cups powdered sugar – this fine sugar creates a delicate coating that makes the cranberries perfect for snacking on or decorating holiday platters.

 A glass bowl brimming with fresh red cranberries sits on a table adorned with a decorative pine branch, inspiring thoughts of a delightful cranberry candy recipe.
 In the background, a small bowl of cranberries rests beside a red and white zigzag-patterned napkin.